cs456s25/labs/lab05/lab05_description.md

 verilog a designer can inadvertently create latches changing the intended design to something completely different.

 ## Submission
-Submit a pdf with the following schematics and related timing diagrams as well as answering the questions indicated in the lab.
+Submit a pdf with the following schematics and related timing diagrams as well as answering the questions indicated with appropriate formatting as in past labs.
+(Names, assignment, section titles etc.)

 More specifically:
-1) schematic and timing diagram for nonblocking assignment in Running an experiment
+1) (3 pts) schematic and timing diagram for nonblocking assignment in Running an experiment
-2) schematic and timing diagram for blocking assignment in Running an experiment
+2) (3 pts) schematic and timing diagram for blocking assignment in Running an experiment
-3) answer question: What is the difference between the two schematics?
+3) (2 pts) answer question: What is the difference between the two schematics?
    Would you have expected this from the Verilog?
-4) two schematics from section on multiplexors with if-else
+5) (2 pts) two schematics from section with multiplexors from the handout with if-else

 ## Assignment in Verilog
 There are three versions of assignment symbols/uses in Verilog.